AlabhyaG/Fatmug-Assignment/README.md

 - **On-Time Delivery Rate:** Calculated when the order status changes to "completed".
 - **Fulfillment Rate:** Calculated every time there is an update to the purchase order.
 - **Quality Rating Average:** Updated every time there is an update to the purchase order.
+- **Avervge Response Time:** Calculate the Average of difference between order date and acknowledgment date of vendor

 ## Error Handling